 Oatmeal raisin cookies are a very popular combination but using chocolate chips makes them sweeter and more of a dessert type of cookie.

-Although these are not technically breakfast cookies, they would still pair really well with your morning coffee.
-These cookies also make a great snack for when you are on the go.
+Although these oatmeal chocolate chip cookies are not technically breakfast cookies, they would still pair really well with your morning coffee.
+They also make a great snack for when you are on the go.

 You can add in different ingredients like nuts or raisins to make it a more nutritionally beneficial snack.
 They may also be a good way to get picky eaters to eat their oats.